 The Ballast Function is controlled through the LINC system.
 User profiles and Back-To-Dock settings can be programmed.
 Refer to the "Nautique LINC" manual for information.

 Optional Equipment

-Folding Instructions for Flight Control Tower®
+Flight Control Tower®

 Crush hazard.
 The Flight Control Tower is heavy.
 Use care to fold or unfold the tower.